-North Korea threats unsettle Guam islanders - BBC News
+North Korea threats unsettle Guam islanders

 The story is all over the local media on Guam, adding to the nervousness of the residents.

-"We should all prepare for whatever happens" Adele warned, saying she planned to stock up on food after work, in case the crisis escalates.
+"We should all prepare for whatever happens," Adele suggested, adding that she planned to stock up on food after work, in case the crisis escalated.

 "Many people are taking such precautions.
-We're keeping an eye on the news and we're all praying that the military will help us", she said.
+We're keeping an eye on the news and we're all praying that the military will help us."

+Isa Baza, a local television reporter, said the authorities believe it would take about 14 to 15 minutes for a North Korean missile to reach Guam.

+"And so, that's not a lot of time to respond," she told the BBC.
+But Ms Baza added that the Guam Homeland Security Office "did say that if there were any threat they would put out a mass public notification via the emergency broadcasting system".

 'Unhelpful' tweeting

-It's not the first time the small island has found itself named as a potential target for North Korean rockets - aside from US military bases in South Korea or Japan, the Pacific Island is the closest target for Pyongyang should the regime want to attack the US.
+It is not the first time the small island has found itself named as a potential target for North Korean rockets - aside from US military bases in South Korea or Japan, the Pacific island is the closest target for Pyongyang should the regime want to attack the US.

-But Congresswoman for Guam Madeleine Z Bordallo said in a statement the most recent threat was "dangerous and it further heightens tensions in our region".
+Congresswoman for Guam Madeleine Z Bordallo said in a statement the most recent threat was "dangerous and it further heightens tensions in our region".

-She went on to criticise President Trump for his "unhelpful" tweeting on the matter and "strongly urged" him to "explore every avenue" to peacefully respond it.
+She went on to criticise President Trump for his "unhelpful" tweeting on the matter and "strongly urged" him to "explore every avenue" to peacefully respond.

 - Will nuclear threat focus minds?